 The Okavango Delta is renowned for the traditional makoro or dug-out canoe which allows for a unique experience on safari holidays.
 Cruising through the channels and floodplains of the delta is a peaceful, soul-enriching experience.
 Used by people of the delta to cross waters and to fish from the makoro has become part of African safari folklore.

-No trees need to be cut down.
-No days and days of hewing out and carving and scraping wood.
-And it does not wear out or rot!
+This method of manufacture has proved to be so successful that the local people have converted quickly to this modern style of makoro: No trees to be cut down.
+No wasted days and days of hewing out and carving and scraping wood.
+And a fibre-glass makoro does not wear out, or rot!

 As the water on the south-western floodplains recedes the lodges in the area rely more on game drives and walking safaris.